aspose-barcode/Aspose.BarCode-Documentation/pythonjava/getting-started/product-overview/_index.md

 ## Licensing

-A valid license is required to access the full capabilities of **Aspose.BarCode for PHP via Java**.
+A valid license is required to unlock the full capabilities of **Aspose.BarCode for Python via Java**.

-In evaluation mode:
+In **evaluation mode**, the library operates with the following limitations:

-- Barcode generation is unrestricted but includes a watermark
+- Barcode **generation** is fully functional but includes a watermark
-- Recognition is fully enabled for Code 39 only
+- Barcode **recognition** is unrestricted for **Code 39** only
-- For other symbologies, 30% of the decoded text will be masked
+- For all other symbologies, only **30% of the decoded text** will be visible

+For more information, see the
-Learn more in <a href="/barcode/python-java/licensing/" target="_blank">Licensing</a>.
+<a href="/barcode/python-java/licensing/" target="_blank">Licensing</a> page.

-You can request a <a href="https://purchase.aspose.com/temporary-license" target="_blank">Temporary License</a>
+You can request a free
+<a href="https://purchase.aspose.com/temporary-license" target="_blank">Temporary License</a>
-valid for 30 days to evaluate the full feature set.
+to evaluate the product without limitations.

+**Aspose.BarCode for PHP via Java** provides the following core classes:

+- <a href="https://reference.aspose.com/barcode/python-java/class/asposebarcode.recognition.bar_code_reader/" target="_blank">BarCodeReader</a> – for scanning and decoding barcodes
+- <a href="https://reference.aspose.com/barcode/python-java/class/asposebarcode.generation.barcode_generator/" target="_blank">BarcodeGenerator</a> – for generating barcodes with specific formatting
+- <a href="https://reference.aspose.com/barcode/python-java/class/asposebarcode.complex_barcode.complex_barcode_generator/" target="_blank">ComplexBarcodeGenerator</a>
+  and <a href="https://reference.aspose.com/barcode/python-java/class/asposebarcode.complex_barcode.complex_codetext_reader/" target="_blank">ComplexCodetextReader</a> for handling advanced barcodes such as Swiss QR Code and MailMark